Head of Development and Research

 Sam also works as an artist, having studied Print at the Royal College of Art and Photographic Art at the University of Westminster.
 Originally from the Midlands, Sam found the coast in 2018 and has lived in Margate ever since.

-Sarah Rowland is a freelance Evens and Project Producer and has joined us as Senior Project Manager working on the Estuary festival.
-She has vast experience of working in he creative and events industry, organising regional as well as national events and specialises in outdoor and site specific projects.
-Her most recent contracts have involved the icommission, transportation and installation of a statue of Gandhi, the organisation of the Opening Party for the Cricket World Cup to a live and televised audience and the delivery of a visual arts and culture festival over a period of six weeks and multiple site specific locations.
+Sarah Rowland is a freelance Events and Project Producer and has joined us as Senior Project Manager working on the Estuary festival.
+She has vast experience of working in the creative and events industry, organising regional as well as national events and specialises in outdoor and site-specific projects.
+Her most recent contracts have involved the commission, transportation and installation of a statue of Gandhi, the organisation of the Opening Party for the Cricket World Cup to a live and televised audience and the delivery of a visual arts and culture festival over a period of six weeks and multiple site-specific locations.

-Sarah has worked with a variety of artists and performer across the arts and culture spectrum, including visual artists, musicians, dancers and performing artists and enjoys the challenge of creating new and challenging work in unexpected environments.
+Sarah has worked with a variety of artists and performers across the arts and culture spectrum, including visual artists, musicians, dancers and performing artists and enjoys the challenge of creating new and innovative work in unexpected environments.

 Artistic Director and Chief Executive

 Sue Jones is our Artistic Director and CEO.
 Over the last 30 years, Sue has worked closely with early-career contemporary visual artists to enable the making of over 500 ambitious and experimental new artworks.
 She was previously Curator and then Director of Chisenhale Gallery in London, before joining Whitstable Biennale as Director in 2005.
-Whitstable Biennale will stage its tenth edition in 2021, and in recent years Sue has overseen the organisation’s slow and organic evolution into our new umbrella company, Cement Fields.
+The next Whitstable Biennale will be its tenth edition, and in recent years Sue has overseen the organisation’s slow and organic evolution into our new umbrella company, Cement Fields.

 Sue believes in leadership and working practices based on trust, generosity, and inclusivity.
 She comes from an East London working class background and is passionate about creating opportunities for artists, participants and audiences to explore and experience different ways to look at the world, telling new stories, often from outside of the mainstream.